eikeconsulting/Sockethead/README.md

 an IAuditMetaData to provide the email and name of the user that made the change.

 #### Configuring Audit Logs Cleanup
 The package provides a background service called `AuditLogCleaner` that can be used to periodically clean up old audit logs from the AuditLog database.
-You can configure the service by using the `RegisterAuditLogCleanerBackgroundService` extension method for the `IServiceCollection` interface to your Startup.cs file:
+The `RegisterAuditLogCleanerBackgroundService` extension method can be used to register the Audit Log Cleaner background service in the `IServiceCollection` interface.
+This extension method expects the following parameters:

+- `AuditLogCleanupPolicy` - An optional parameter that specifies the policy to be used for cleaning up audit logs.
+If no policy is provided, the default policy will be used.
+- `AuditLogCleanupSettings` - An optional parameter that specifies the settings to be used for cleaning up audit logs.
+If no settings are provided, the default settings will be used.
+- `IAuditLogCleanupActionHandler` - An optional parameter that specifies an implementation of the `IAuditLogCleanupActionHandler` interface to perform the action on the logs that are being cleaned up.
+If no implementation is provided, then no action is performed.

+More details about above parameters are added below.

+In your Startup class, add the following code to register the `AuditLogCleaner` background service:

     services
         .RegisterAuditLogCleanerBackgroundService(
-            new AuditLogCleanupPolicy
+            auditLogCleanupPolicy: new AuditLogCleanupPolicy
             {
                 TimeWindow = TimeSpan.FromDays(30),
                 ThresholdValue = null,
                 ExcludeTables = new []{"User"}
             },
-            new AuditLogCleanupSettings
+            auditLogCleanupSettings: new AuditLogCleanupSettings
             {
                 BatchSize = 500,
                 CleanupInterval = TimeSpan.FromHours(1)
-            }
+            },
+            auditLogCleanupActionHandler: new SampleAuditLogCleanupActionHandler()
         );

-The above code configures the `AuditLogCleaner` service based on specified cleanup policy and settings.
-You can customize the cleanup policy and settings to suit your requirements.
+The above code configures the `AuditLogCleaner` service based on specified cleanup policy, settings and logs action handler.
+You can customize the above parameters to suit your requirements.

 **AuditLogCleanupPolicy**